gillyspy/jkuery/kbox/samba/jkuery/www/hidden/readme.md

 	   }
 	); // end
 ```
+See the jQuery api for more on the [success callback](https://api.jquery.com/jQuery.ajax/) and  also see the apis docs on [Deferred.done()](https://api.jquery.com/deferred.done/) because an AJAX request is a Deferred object as well

 The "true" flag above means run the request immediately.
 Set to false if you want to set debug or a callback first, etc